 Demonstration Gardens by the Mecklenburg Master Gardeners The demonstration gardens at Independence Park and Freedom Park are designed to illustrate sustainable gardening practices.
-So, you can find out how to garden wisely, but also "What grows in dry shade?," "What's a good native plant for sun?," And, "What's a shrub with good fall color?"
-You can find answers to questions such as these, too, in these gardens.
+So, you can find out how to garden wisely, but also, "What grows in dry shade?," "What's a good native plant for sun?," and, "What's a shrub with good fall color?"

 McGill Rose Garden A coal car and some train track are part of the McGill Rose Garden, and clue you in to the fact that this was once a coal yard.
 But, what grew out of that unlikely circumstance—beginning with just two shrubs in the 1950s—is an All-America Rose Selections (AARS) Public Garden with hundreds of beautiful roses today.
 Pretty vistas and sparkly garden art add to the fun.